sahithi618/QA-generator/README.md

 This project generates structured question-answer datasets from SEC 10-K filings.
 The pipeline extracts meaningful content from filing HTML, identifies major SEC sections, creates context-preserving chunks, generates QA pairs using a Large Language Model (LLM), and applies validation and deduplication before producing the final dataset.

+I have selected Microsoft's recent 10-K filing in this pipeline and the output file is produced for the same.

 The design prioritizes:

 - Grounding to source text